ISISComputingGroup/ibex_developers_manual/Plan-how-to-deploy-automatically-on-30-instruments.md

-# Plan how to deploy automatically on 30 instruments

 ## Preface

 This document is related to Ibex issue [#2152](https://github.com/ISISComputingGroup/IBEX/issues/2152) and the content is from the subsequent discussion on 24th May 2017